supapat/test_wordpress/plugins/contact-form-to-email/README.txt

 6. Built-in captcha image anti-spam protection

 == Changelog ==

+= 1.2.28 =
+* New feature to report the page where the form was submitted

+= 1.2.27 =
+* Improvements to the submission process to avoid duplicated submissions

 = 1.2.26 =
 * Feature for disabling email notifications when needed